ECONYL - Swimwear Made from Fishing Nets

 As you may know, swimwear and most sportswear are made from petroleum-based synthetic fibers.
 These fabrics, since they are made of plastic, do not decompose easily.
 They end up like most of our waste: in the ocean, which is already well polluted!
 But then, how is it that we can make eco-friendly swimwear using these synthetic fabrics?

-New eco-friendly materials
+New eco-friendly materials for swimsuits

 Thanks to an ecological conscience that is developing more and more, new recycling technologies have appeared and it is currently possible to produce nylon and polyester (the two most used materials) from recycling or regeneration, using the plastic that is polluting the sea as a raw material.
 Thus, the residues are taken from the sea and used instead of the classical petrochemical substances.
 The fibers and yarns produced through these recycling processes are then turned into beautiful, high-quality fabrics that we can use to produce our Mimi & August swimsuits.